Bboom Bboom: Commercial performance

 In South Korea, "Bboom Bboom" debuted at number forty-eight on the Gaon Digital Chart the week of January 20, 2018.
 It became Momoland's first song to enter the Gaon Music Chart.
 In its second week, it rose at number eighteen.
 The song peaked in March 2018 at number two.
 It was certified platinum by Gaon Chart in August 2018, for achieving 100 million streams.
 The song was the second to receive a platinum certification, and the first by a female artist from Gaon Chart.

 In Japan, the song debuted and peaked at number four on the Oricon Singles Chart in its first week.
 In its second week, it dropped to number twenty.
 It was the seventeenth highest selling single for the month of June 2018, with 22,178 physical copies sold.
 While the song peaked at number nine on the Billboard Japan Hot 100.
 It also placed at number sixty-two at Billboard Japan Hot 100 Year End chart, and placed at number seventy-six in Top Streaming Songs.

 Music videos

-A scene in the music video where Momoland's Daisy appears in a home shopping television show.
+A scene in the music video where Momoland's Daisy is depicted in a parody of a home shopping television show.

 The music video for "Bboom Bboom" was uploaded to 1theK's official YouTube channel on January 3, 2018, in conjunction with the release of the single.
-The video features the group in home shopping television show.
+The video features the group in a parody of a TV shopping channel.
 Seoul Beats described the choreography as "fun."
 The video went viral.
 It was ranked 3rd in YouTube Rewind's "Top 10 Most Popular Music Videos In Korea From 2018."
 In April 2021, the video hit the five-hundred million mark for YouTube views.

 The music video for the Japanese version of the song was uploaded to J-Rock's official YouTube channel on May 16, 2018.
 A "dance" version of the music video was published on June 25, 2018.